Familie Averbeck-Pennington im Landhaus Averbeck

 You can enjoy your meals in peace and quiet, as we look after you during mealtimes as well as before and after, so that you want for nothing in the way of culinary delights.
 We are happy to take care of your special meal requests, cater for food intolerances and are the helping hand at the buffet for your little ones.

+Several employees of the country hotel sit outside and laugh for a portrait photo.
 Klettergerüst aus Holz im Hinterhof des Landhaus Averbeck

 Childcare